 (c) Collate your supporting documentation in accordance with this policy.

 (d) Attach your supporting documents.

-(e) Send a copy of the completed form, and your supporting documents to Chief Operating Officer at firstname.lastname@example.org.
+(e) Send a copy of the completed form, and your supporting documents to Chief Executive Officer at firstname.lastname@example.org.

 5.2 What happens next?